Dichotropis

-Dichotropis is a small genus of planthoppers from the family Derbidae, tribe Rhotanini, with 9 species.
+Dichotropis is a small genus of planthoppers from the family Derbidae, tribe Rhotanini, currently with 9 species.
 The species are found on the island of New Guinea, including the Indonesian part and the neighbouring islands of New Britain and New Ireland.
-The distribution range of several species extends to other countries, as far as West Malaysia, the Philippines, the Solomon Islands and northern Australia.
+The distribution range of several species extends to other countries, as far as mainland Malaysia, Sumatra, southern China, the Philippines, the Solomon Islands and northern Australia.
 The adult hoppers are around 5–6 mm long from head to the tip of the wings.
 The species can be recognized by their white and powdered forewings which are carried in a roof-like position when the insects are at rest.
 The ridges on the sides of the face are separated and do not meet in front of the eyes.
 The body is typically straw-coloured or light brown.
 The ridges on the head may be orange or the whole head and body may be orange, but bright red marks are missing.